allinora/parse-php-cms/README.md

 The goal is to use as much capabilities of Parse.com as the SDK can provide.
 This will help to both demonstrate the usage and to find bugs.

-This web application is for a photo album site where registered  users can create albums and add photos.
-Other users can see and comment on photos.

 The app should touch the following features.

 0. Signup